 - User tables: 1 GB

-Anybody can self-register for a Gaia Archive User account through this page and then "SIGN IN" using the button on the top-right corner of the Gaia Archive, after which the reported user quota apply.
-Upon demonstrated need, users can request (temporary) changes to their quota by sending a motivated request to the Gaia Helpdesk.
+Anybody can self-register for a Gaia ESA Archive user account through this page and then "SIGN IN" using the button in the top-right corner of the Gaia Archive, after which the reported user quota apply.
+In exceptional cases, upon demonstrated need, users can request (temporary) changes to their quota by sending a motivated request to the Gaia Helpdesk.

 These stars might be too bright for Gaia.
 They saturate the sensitive CCD detectors on-board of Gaia.
 The brightest object included in Gaia DR2 has a G magnitude (phot_g_mean_mag) of 1.71 but incompleteness is large until G ≈ 3.
 So practically, no star visible to the naked eye made it into Gaia DR1.
 More information on this topic can be found in the Gaia Data Release documentation or more specifically here.